-When you're traveling with kids, it's especially important to choose the best class ticket.
+When you're traveling with kids, it's especially important to choose the best-class ticket.
 In China, most trains have four classes of train tickets: Soft Sleeper, Hard Sleeper, Hard Seat, and Soft Seat.
 Buy Soft Sleep tickets if possible.
 Otherwise, buy the Hard Sleep tickets.

 Soft Sleeper is comparatively expensive but is wonderful for a family with kids.
-Both you and your kids will feel comfortable at a 2- bunk or 4-bunk private compartment with a locking door.
+Both you and your kids will feel comfortable in a 2- bunk or 4-bunk private compartment with a locking door.
 There are even individual TV and outlet for your laptop in some newer trains.
-In Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
+In the Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
 Pricing is based on bunk position.
 The bottom bunk is relatively expensive (I suppose because you don't need to climb up).

 Know about Ticket Price for Children